microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/multitenantorganizationidentitysyncpolicytemplate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Defines an optional cross-tenant access policy template with user synchronization settings for a multi-tenant organization.
+Defines an optional cross-tenant access policy template with user synchronization settings for multi-tenant organization tenants.
 For more information, see [crossTenantIdentitySyncPolicyPartner resource type](crosstenantidentitysyncpolicypartner.md).

 Each tenant has its own template.
 This template is applied when a tenant joins a multi-tenant organization and when other tenants join a multi-tenant organization.